 The Infrastructure Investment and Jobs Act (IIJA)(P.L.
 117-58) included several provisions and new federal funding designed to incentivize the deployment of EV infrastructure.
-The law provides \$5 billion over five years in funding to the states, distributed based on the existing highway funding formula, to deploy EV charging stations along Alternative Fuel Corridors.
-Distributed under the National Electric Vehicle Infrastructure (NEVI) Formula Program, DOT announced in September 2022 the approval of NEVI plans for all 50 states, Washington, D.C., and Puerto Rico, making available over \$1.5 billion in funding for EV charging for fiscal years 2022 and 2023.
+The law provided \$5 billion over five years in funding to the states, distributed based on the existing highway funding formula, to deploy EV charging stations along Alternative Fuel Corridors.
+Distributed under the National Electric Vehicle Infrastructure (NEVI) Formula Program, DOT announced in September 2022 the approval of NEVI plans for all 50 states, Washington, D.C., and Puerto Rico.
 The first NEVI-funded public charging stations began opening in late 2023.

 The IIJA also established a \$2.5 billion Charging and Fueling Infrastructure Discretionary Grant Program (CFI Program) to deploy publicly accessible EV charging infrastructure, along with hydrogen, propane, and natural gas fueling infrastructure.
-Half of the funding is set aside to deploy infrastructure along DOT-designated Alternative Fuel Corridors under the Corridor Program.
+Half the funding is set aside to deploy infrastructure along DOT-designated Alternative Fuel Corridors under the Corridor Program.
 The other half of the overall CFI Program funding is for the Community Program, which can be used to deploy fueling infrastructure in public locations, including parking facilities, public buildings, schools, and parks.
-Public power utilities are eligible to apply for these grants, and several received grant funding during the first round of CFI.
+Public power utilities are eligible to apply for these grants, and several received grant funding during the first round of CFI in 2024.

 Finally, the Inflation Reduction Act (IRA)(P.L.
 117-169) made several changes to tax policy impacting EVs and EV charging infrastructure.
 The law extended the Alternative Fuel Vehicle Refueling Property Credit (26 U.S.C.
 30C) through 2032.
 It also made significant changes to the New Qualified Plug-in Electric Drive Motor Vehicles Credit (26 U.S.C.
 30D).
 The 30D credit, which no longer phases out following the sale of 200,000 EVs per manufacturer, now includes a cap on the retail price of the vehicle and an income limit for purchasers.
-The \$7,500 credit also includes requirements for a vehicle's battery to be manufactured or assembled in North America and for the critical minerals used in the battery to come from the U.S. or certain allied countries.
-These requirements have gone into effect for EVs purchased on or after April 18, 2023.
-The IRA also created a tax credit of up to \$4,000 for the purchase of used electric vehicles.
+The \$7,500 credit also requires a vehicle's battery to be manufactured or assembled in North America and for the critical minerals used in the battery to come from the U.S. or certain allied countries; these requirements apply to EVs purchased on or after April 18, 2023.
+The IRA also created a tax credit of up to \$4,000 to purchase used electric vehicles.
+The extension and modifications to the EV tax credits in the IRA remain controversial and APPA expects these provisions to be closely scrutinized, including further modifications or repeal, during the 119th Congress.